-Growing stock data is used for determination of the value of forestry assets.
-Accurate information about growing stock is obtained from systematic sampling of stands and growth models used to model stand development over time.
+Growing stock data is used for the determination of the value of forestry assets.
+Accurate information about growing stock is obtained from a systematic sampling of stands and growth models used to model stand development over time.
 Sappi has recently started using LiDAR data to supplement conventional sampling.
 Adjustments to growing stock are made for damage caused by pests and disease as well as climatic extremes.
 Sophisticated software is then used to produce annual operational, tactical and strategic supply plans.
-The planning section incorporates species recommendations from the research section in the three year planting plan that is given to operational staff.
+The planning section incorporates species recommendations from the research section in the three-year planting plan that is given to operational staff.

 As a team with knowledge and experience across multiple forestry disciplines including silviculture, harvesting, transport and fire protection, we operate across the full value chain from the initial planting of our trees through to maturity and the final supply to our markets.
 Using enabling technologies such as network analysis, LiDAR and remote sensing we work on research projects to evaluate new opportunities to improve our supply chain performance in a structured manner.
 The work entails classic applied operations research aspects namely; data analysis, optimisation methods, yield and demand management and tools providing models for planning and scheduling improvements.
-The primary objective of our work is to assist operations to evaluate and, where relevant, implement value chain changes that improve yield, productivity and performance in a cost effective manner across the full supply chain.
+The primary objective of our work is to assist operations to evaluate and, where relevant, implement value chain changes that improve yield, productivity and performance in a cost-effective manner across the full supply chain.